-The P1 and P2 Milestone Examinations cover course material taught during previous program years are administered annually.
-Each exam consists of several section made up of multiple-choice and fill-in-the-blank questions developed by faculty, practitioners, or outside trainers.
+The P1 and P2 Milestone Examinations cover course material taught during previous program years and are administered annually.
+Each exam consists of several sections made up of multiple-choice and fill-in-the-blank questions developed by faculty, practitioners, or outside trainers.
 Exam questions cover all courses offered up to the students' present status in the program.
-The P1 Milestone Exam covers the content of the first-year courses and included separate section pharmacy calculations.
-The P2 Milestone Exam covers material presented in courses offered during the immediate previous year was well as separate sections for evidence-based medicine and pharmacy calculations.

-The Milestone exams are held during the summer.
-To encourage and incentivize the students' participation and performance in the Milestone exams, students are allowed to designate a single course in the fall semester to potentially allocate 2% bonus points credit based on each student's performance on the Milestones.
-Percentage points will be added to a student's team grade if the student's individual grade in the course is >70%.
+To encourage and incentivize the students' participation and performance in the Milestone exams, students are allowed to designate a single course in the subsequent semester to potentially allocate 2% bonus points credit based on each student's performance on the Milestones.
+Percentage points will be added to a student's team grade if the student's individual grade in the course is \geq 70%.
 If a student fails to achieve the passing threshold, the student will be required to remediate the Milestone exam.
-The exam includes questions from both the fall and the spring courses from the previous academic year.
-The students who are on 5-year plans will take the Milestone exams with their graduating class.
-If a student fails the Milestone Examination, the student will be allowed multiple remediation attempts until they pass the

-Milestone exams.
-The passing criteria are identical to the original exam yet the students will not be eligible to receive bonus points as a result of an above-average performance.
+The exam includes questions based course topics from the previous academic years.
+The students who are on an extended academic plan will take the Milestone exams with their graduating class.
+If a student fails the Milestone exam, the student will be allowed multiple remediation attempts until they pass the Milestone exams.
+The passing criteria for remediation exams are identical to the original exam yet the students will not be eligible to receive bonus points..

-P4 - QUALIFYING EXAM SERIES
+QUALIFYING EXAM SERIES DURING APPE YEAR

-Each year all P4 students are required to take a proctored P4 - Qualifying Exam Series of three exams prior to graduation.
+Each year all APPE students are required to take a proctored Qualifying Exam Series of three exams prior to graduation.
 If proctoring online is necessary, students will be provided with instructions on how to use their secondary device in order to be online proctored.
-Successful completion and passing of at least one of the three P4 - Qualifying Exams with a minimum of 70% is required in order to successfully be conferred the PharmD degree by vote of the Faculty.
+Successful completion and passing of at least one of the three Qualifying Exams with a minimum of 70% is required in order to successfully be conferred the PharmD degree by vote of the Faculty.
 All three exams are mandatory unless the student achieves the required passing threshold at which point the student can choose to take any of the subsequent to gain further experience.
-This series of P4 Qualifying Exams are considered a HIGH STAKE EXAMINATION.
-No exceptions will be provided to students who are in external HUBs.
-All students will need to successfully pass the P4 Qualifying Exam in order to be approved by the faculty for conferral of the PharmD degree.
+This series of Qualifying Exams are considered a HIGH STAKE EXAMINATION.
 Faculty recommends the candidates for the degree of Doctor of Pharmacy (PharmD).
-Therefore, students who do not successfully pass or remediate and pass the P4 Qualifying Exam in a timely manner will not receive conferral of degree by faculty, which means they are not eligible to be conferred the PharmD at graduation in May of their graduation year.
-Therefore, it is extremely advisable for students to study and prepare well to pass the P4 Qualifying Exam Series in order to graduate on time.
-In the event that a student fails all three P4 Qualifying Exams, remediation will be provided until the student successfully meets the remediation criteria.
+Therefore, students who do not successfully pass or remediate and pass the Qualifying Exam in a timely manner will not receive conferral of degree by faculty, which means they are not eligible to be conferred the PharmD at graduation in May of their graduation year.
+Therefore, it is extremely advisable for students to study and prepare to pass the Qualifying Exam Series in order to graduate on time.
+In the event that a student fails all three Qualifying Exams, remediation will be provided until the student successfully meets the remediation criteria.